Current e-Waste Regulations in the US and Other Developed Countries

 Europe has been at the forefront with the WEEE directive passed in 2002 while USA has been a laggard as usual failing to prevent toxic waste from being dumped in landfills and shipped to poor countries with lax environmental regulations.
 Electronic Waste Recycling Act of 2003 has been passed in California which again as usual has been leading the federal government on clean technology legislation.

-E-Waste Regulation in US
+E-Waste Regulation in the US

 Electronic Waste Recycling Act [California], EWRA was signed into law on September 24, 2003, and amended by SB 50 (Stats.
 2004, ch.
 863) on September 29, 2004.
 One of the major objectives of the Electronic Waste Recycling Act, as amended, was to establish a new program for consumers to return video display devices, such as televisions and computer monitors, that are hazardous wastes when discarded.
 California consumers need to pay a fee of $6 to $10 at the time they purchase certain video display devices.
 Those fees are deposited into a special account that is used to pay qualified e-waste collectors and recyclers to cover their costs of managing e-waste.